Erlanger Logo

 Cancer is a common disease with complex causes, many of which are not completely understood.
 Advances in cancer genetics have led to the identification of genes that, when altered, cause a significantly increased risk for certain cancers.
 Although most cases of cancer are not due to single, inherited gene alterations, approximately 5-10% of cancers are hereditary.

-Learn how our team evaluates genetic susceptibility to cancer using the GIA app and health history.
+Learn how our team evaluates genetic susceptibility to cancer using the CARE app and health history.
 We also discuss when to pursue genetic testing and our approach to long-term follow-up.

 Have you been screened for future cancer risk?